II Royal Bavarian Corps

 The II Royal Bavarian Army Corps / II Bavarian AK (II.
-Königlich Bayerisches Armee-Korps) was a corps level command of the Royal Bavarian Army, part of the German Army, before and during World War I.
+Königlich Bayerisches Armee-Korps) was a corps level command of the Royal Bavarian Army, part of the Imperial German Army, before and during World War I.

-As part of the 1868 army reform, the II Royal Bavarian Army Corps of the Bavarian Army was set up in 1869 in Würzburg as the Generalkommando (headquarters) for the northern part of the Kingdom.
+As part of the 1868 army reform, the II Royal Bavarian Army Corps of the Bavarian Army was set up in 1869 in Würzburg as the Generalkommando (headquarters) for the northern part of the kingdom.
 With the formation of the III Royal Bavarian Corps in 1900 it was made responsible for Lower Franconia, parts of Upper Franconia and the Palatinate.
 Like all Bavarian formations, it was assigned to the IV Army Inspectorate which became the 6th Army at the start of the First World War.
-The Corps was disbanded at the end of the War.
+The Corps was disbanded at the end of the war.

 Franco-Prussian War

 The II Royal Bavarian Corps (along with the I Royal Bavarian Corps) participated in the Franco-Prussian War as part of the 3rd Army.
-It saw action in the battles of Weissenburg, Wörth and Sedan, and in the Siege of Paris.
+It saw action in the battles of Wissembourg, Wörth and Sedan, and in the Siege of Paris.